skazantsev/Servant/README.md

 | Reading the event log 	| Not started   |
 | Managing certificates     | Not started   |
 | Read performance counters | Not started   |

-#Contributing
-Servant is a new open source project, so contributions are appreciated!
-Feel free to open issues, fork the source code or send a pull request.